-This approach to software delivery isn’t without its problems though, as some organisations allow developers to push through code without checking the business needs it.
+This approach to software delivery isn’t without its problems though, as some organisations allow developers to push through code without checking if the business needs it.
 This can lead to chaos as root cause analysis of any problems can be an issue and users have to cope with rapid changes to the way they work.

 When done right, DevOps can create a dynamic and flexible IT environment that is far more responsive to the business’s needs, as many of the process management jobs IT teams were previously required to do during traditional cascade projects are wound down.

 But some organisations are looking to take things even further.
 After all, if development teams can be empowered to move things from test and development and into operations, then why not make them responsible for maintaining that code in the production environment?

 But, although NoOps has some undoubted benefits, it’s an approach to software delivery that is only suitable for use in specific situations.

 In an owned IT platform environment – for example, a private datacentre, or where equipment is installed in a colocation facility – NoOps isn’t really viable.
 This is because the equipment still needs provisioning.
 Servers need connecting to networks and operating systems need to be installed, while storage volumes and network addresses also need setting up.

 This isn’t the work of developers, therefore specific operations staff will be required to carry this out, as well as monitor and maintain the entire IT estate.

 Developers are there to develop specific code and they need to ensure it’s in the right place for it to run effectively.